abidlabs/contrastive/README.rst

 	mdl = CPCA()
 	projected_data, alphas = mdl.fit_transform(foreground_data, background_data, plot=True)

 .. image:: images/plot_true.png

-Interactive GUI: if you are running these analyses inside a jupyter notebook, you can easily launch an interactive GUI as shown here:
+**Interactive GUI**: if you are running these analyses inside a jupyter notebook, you can easily launch an interactive GUI as shown here:

 .. code-block:: python